cleary/ansible-tidalcycles/README.md

 This repository uses git-submodules for roles, so the following clone command is required:

 ```
-# for debian/ubuntu/derivatives
 sudo apt install ansible git

-# for arch/manjaro/derivatives
-sudo pacman -S ansible git

-# for all distros
 git clone --recurse-submodules https://github.com/cleary/ansible-tidalcycles.git
 cd ansible-tidalcycles/
 ```